Russian Buckwheat Blini (Oladyi)

 Separate the egg yolks from the egg whites into separate bowls.
 (Please forgive the fact that I completely forgot the take a picture of this…)

 Pour the milk into a saucepan and bring to a boil, once is starts to boil, immediately turn off the heat and take the pan off the heat.
-Don’t keep on boiling the milk, you want it to just reach that boiling point.
+Don’t keep on boiling the milk, you want it to just reach that boiling point just so it’s warm, but not boiling hot.

 Next, add the yeast.